 In other business the council voted 3 to 1 to accept the bid from Spinnaker; a web design & hosting company out of Topeka, Kansas for $3000.00 to rework the city's website.
 The website was previously administered by a St. John resident for approximately $300 per year.

-Page 2 of 2 - The $3,000 proposal is only for the initial design for the website.
+The $3,000 proposal is only for the initial design for the website.
 Additional changes or updates will have to be done by city personnel of there will be an additional cost of $1,000 per page update.

 Council member Mark Bryant was the one nay vote for the redesign.